the-catalin/bomber/README.md

 # Bomber

-A small team game that collects random points at each turn and turns the score to zero for a team when a bomb is encountered.
+A small team game that collects random points at each turn and resets the score for the team that encounters a bomb.

 Best played when displayed on a projector in the classroom.